evgeni/die-welt.net/posts/2021/01/building-a-simple-kvm-switch-for-30eur.md

 Luckily, hackers gonna hack, everything, and not only receipt printers (😉).
 There is a tool called [`ddcutil`](https://www.ddcutil.com/) that can talk to your monitor and change various settings.
 And `udev` can execute commands when (USB) devices connect… You see where this is going?

-After installing the package (available both in Debian and Fedora), we can inspect our system with `ddcutil detect`:
+After installing the package (available both in Debian and Fedora), we can inspect our system with `ddcutil detect`.
+You might have to load the `i2c_dev` module (thanks Philip!) before this works -- it seems to be loaded automatically on my Fedora, but you never know 😅.

 ```console
 $ sudo ddcutil detect